Q: Can I send you an email?

 A: I get hundreds of submissions every week, so I’ll try but there’s no guarantee.
 For immediate service. submit something to me through Fluence.io.

-Q: Are old Ongoing History shows available?
+Q: Are any Ongoing History shows available for on-demand listening?

 Q: Can I hang out with you?

 A: Really?
 To tell the truth, I’m not that exciting.
 But I’m flattered.
 Thanks for asking.